Is Rent To Own a Good Idea? What It Is and When It Makes Sense, Explained

 Because you’ll be living in the house for a year or two before you buy it, this will also give you time to explore down payment assistance programs in your area and see whether you qualify for a grant or a loan to help boost your savings.

-That said, most rent-to-own buyers will want to save additional funds beyond these forced monthly rent savings in order to get the best deal on their mortgage; you’ll probably want to think about doing the same thing.
+That said, most rent-to-own buyers will want to save additional funds beyond these forced monthly rent savings to get the best deal on their mortgage.
+You’ll probably want to think about doing the same thing.

 You know you love the house

 If you love the house, it may be worth committing to it in a smaller way before committing to a 30-year mortgage.
-Think of it like moving in together with a partner before getting married.
-You’ll get to see if you are really as perfect a match as you believe and, if so, you have the option to stay together long-term.
+Think of it as taking a trial period.
+You get to live in the home, experience the neighborhood, and see if it truly fits your lifestyle.
+If it does, you have the option to make a long-term commitment with confidence.

-Buyer competition can be one of the hardest things about trying to buy a house — every time you find a great house, another buyer swoops in faster than you, or offering more money.
+Buyer competition can be one of the hardest things about trying to buy a house.
+Every time you find a great house, another buyer swoops in faster than you or offers more money.

-In a rent-to-own situation, you won’t have to jockey against other buyers for this house — you’ll already have dibs on it!
-Not every buyer wants to delay their home purchase but if you’re willing to do so, you can nab a great home without the buyer competition.
+In a rent-to-own situation, you won’t have to jockey against other buyers for this house.
+You already have the first claim on it!
+Not every buyer wants to delay their home purchase, but if you’re willing to do so, you can nab a great home without the buyer competition.

 You need to move in immediately